To discuss race and real estate, we must go back to the beginning of white land use in America, when the South was a slave-based economy.

-(01-16-2018, updated 07-11-2018) The 13th Amendment Loophole Kept Slavery Alive.
-The 1800s interstate slave trade between the slave-breeding states and the Deep South was especially lucrative.
-Slave trader Isaac Franklin (1789 - 1846) became one of the South's richest men and the owner of land in several states.
-He named one piece of land in Louisiana 'Angola'.
+The 13th Amendment Loophole Kept Slavery Alive.
+The 1800s interstate slave trade between the slave-breeding states and the Deep South was lucrative.
+Isaac Franklin became one of the South's richest landowners.
+One plantation in Louisiana was Angola.

 (04-03-2014, updated 07-15-2018) A rather random list, I know, but It's my list.
 If you want a longer list, google it.
 And if you want a complete book review or movie review, again, google it.
 This is just a list.
 Of course the first book about slavery on any list should be Uncle Tom's Cabin by Harriet Beecher Stowe.
 It's fiction, but based firmly in the harsh reality of slavery.